[Originally published: Jan 2018; updated Feb 2025, Sep 2023, Jan 2021]

 If your focus is to know the terms of the EULA for the ColdFusion version you have installed, then the best place to look is in your CF installation itself, where it’s placed as an HTML file in the root of your CF directory.

-For instance, in ColdFusion 2018, it can be found at /ColdFusion2018/license.html.
-For ColdFusion 11, it’s at /ColdFusion11/license.html, and so on.
+For instance, in ColdFusion 2023, it can be found at /ColdFusion2023/license.html.
 I find that many people never realize the EULA is there, so for some folks, that’s all they need to know and can stop here.

 Update for CF2021: I have updated this post to offer the link to the CF2021 PDF below.
 Also, with the release of ColdFusion 2021, note that if you may choose to use the Express or Zip installer, then the location of the license file is a bit different.
 It ends up in the ColdFusion/Readme/en folder as a file called license.txt–but it’s the same license as the one implemented in the root of a CF2021 instance as created by the full GUI installer.